 - (a) On or before February 1st, businesses subject to occupation taxes levied under this article for the preceding year shall file a signed application furnished by the department.
 The signed application must include the actual amount of the gross receipts of such business during the preceding calendar year ending December 31st.
 Businesses that fail to file the signed application by February 1st will be subject to a \$100 late fee.
-Businesses that fail to file the signed application by March 1st will be subject to a \$600 late fee.
+Businesses that fail to file the signed application by March 1st will be subject a \$300 late fee.
 Businesses that fail to file the signed application by April 1st will be subject to a \$600 late fee.
 Occupation taxes on all businesses who hold an alcohol license shall be required to be renewed, in conjunction with the alcohol license, no later than December 31st of each year. - (b) Occupation taxes shall be considered delinquent if not paid by April 15th of each year (the "Delinquency Date").
 Any businesses failing to pay the occupation taxes and administrative fees by the Delinquency Date shall be subject to and shall pay a ten (10) percent penalty of the amount of tax or fee due and interest as provided by Sec.
 2-112 and applicable provisions of state law.
 Such penalty shall be assessed in full on April 16th of the tax year in addition to interest on delinquent occupation taxes, regulatory fees and administrative fees.

+Business License New and Renewal Timeline and Fee Structure

-Category Due Date Interest Penalty None
+Category Due Date Interest Penalty

-New Application All Year None
+New Application All Year None None

-After Feb 1st \$100 tota
+After Feb 1st \$100 total

+After Mar 1st \$300 total

-Renewal (application) February 1 st None After Mar 1st \$300 tota
+Renewal (application) February 1 st None After Apr 1st \$600 total

-After Apr 1 st \$600 tota

-Renewal (payment) April 15 th 1% (per month) 1 10%2
+Renewal (payment) April 15 th 1% (per month)1 10%2

+. , , , December 31 st · · · · · ·

-Renewal (with Alcohol License) December 31 st (current year, along with alcohol renewal) 1% (per month) 1 10%2
+Renewal (with Alcohol License) (current year, along with alcohol renewal) $1\%$ (per month) $^{\scriptscriptstyle 1}$ 10 %2

-1 Interest is assessed and accrues at the rate of 1% per month for any businesses failing to pay by the due date (April 16th or January 1st)
+Interest is assessed and accrues at the rate of 1% per month for any businesses failing to pay by the due date (April 16th or January 1st)